 Airbus estimates that this could be a $70 BILLION business!

 I’ve compared the company to Tesla a few times.
-But this part of their business is more like Space-X.
+But this part of their business is more like SpaceX.

-And in case you were unaware, Space-X investors have seen their shares increase 74-fold since 2010.
+And in case you were unaware, SpaceX investors have seen their shares increase 100-fold since 2010.

-$15,000 has turned into $1.1 million.
+$15,000 has turned into $1.5 million.